How To Achieve Furniture and Color Balance in a Room

 Hi Everyone,

-I generally think in terms of OVER-ALL balance, including the furnishings; not just color balance.
-Still, it’s all inter-connected.
-So, today’s post is focusing on the over-all balance in the room.
+I generally think of OVER-ALL balance, including the furnishings; not just color balance.
+Still, it’s all interconnected.
+So, today’s post focuses on the overall balance in the room.
 However, color is a key component.

-But, as we’ve discussed before, sometimes something a little out of whack actually is a good thing.
+But, as we’ve discussed, sometimes something a little out of whack is good.

-Still, for most rooms, there is ONE color that has the largest percentage.
+Still, for most rooms, there is ONE color with the largest percentage.

 But, the reality is; there are so many variables.